Types of scams and fraud

 When the fraudsters empty the victim’s bank account, that cheap software is no longer a bargain!

-Someone calls you (stating they are your bank, the Police or someone you trust) and advises you that you have fraud on your debit/credit card or account.
+Traditionally, this scam involves someone calling you stating they are your bank, the police or someone you trust, and advising that you have fraud on your debit/credit card or account.

 Dating and Romance Scams